casper-network/docs-archive/dapp/erc20/logic.md

 ```

 ## Transfer
-Finally we can implement `transfer` method, so it's possible to transfer tokens from address to address.
-If the `sender` address has enought balance then tokens should be transfered to the `recipient` address.
-Othewise return the `ERC20TransferError::NotEnoughBalance` error.
+1. Finally, we can implement the `transfer` method for transfering tokens from address to address.

+   If the `sender` address has enough balance, tokens should be transfered to the `recipient` address.
+Othewise, return the `ERC20TransferError::NotEnoughBalance` error:

 ```rust
 fn transfer(
     &mut self,